Senderowitz-Lab/DSSCDB-ML/README.md

 If you use this code or data, please cite:

-> Juárez Marckwordt, A. M.; Clarke, P. F. A.; Senderowitz, H. "Combining Device Information and Molecular Fingerprints into a Global Model for Reliable Prediction of Power Conversion Efficiency of Dye Sensitized Solar Cells." *J. Chem.
+> Juárez Marckwordt, A. M., Clarke, P. F. A., & Senderowitz, H. (2026).
+Combining Device Information and Molecular Fingerprints into a Global Model for Reliable Prediction of Power Conversion Efficiency of Dye-Sensitized Solar Cells. *J. Chem.
 Inf.
-Model.* 2025.
+Model.* https://doi.org/10.1021/acs.jcim.6c01826

 ---